Black Friday Car Shopping Tips and Advice

 Brace for Crowds of People at Dealerships

-Recognize that every showroom will be full of people chasing a Black Friday car sale bargain.
-Everyone – well, most everyone – is off work, and they have plenty of time.
+Recognize that every showroom will be full of people chasing a Black Friday bargain.
+Everyone – well, almost everyone – is off work, and they have plenty of time to accomplish their goal.

 Plus, they’ve watched endless car commercials during the football games on television the day before and are in the mood to buy.
 In other words, don’t walk in expecting the salesman’s undivided attention or the opportunity to test drive a few vehicles.